-Benefit Description You pay Professional Services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Benefit Description You pay Professional Services High Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance misuse disorder treatment practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
 Your cost-sharing responsibilities are no greater than for other illness or conditions.
 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Treatment and counseling (including individual or group therapy visits) Nothing Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Diagnosis and treatment of alcoholism and drug misuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy Treatment and counseling (including individual or group therapy visits) Nothing • Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting

-Benefit Description You pay Diagnostics High Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner Nothing Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility High Option Inpatient services provided and billed by a hospital or other covered facility Nothing Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services.
-Outpatient hospital or other covered facility High Option Outpatient services provided and billed by a hospital or other covered facility Nothing Services in approved alternative care settings such as partial hospitalization, full-day hospitalization, facility based intensive outpatient treatment Not covered High Option
+Benefit Description You pay Diagnostics High Option • Outpatient diagnostic tests provided and billed by a licensed mental health and substance misuse disorder treatment practitioner Nothing Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility High Option Inpatient services provided and billed by a hospital or other covered facility Nothing • Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services.
+Outpatient hospital or other covered facility High Option Surpatient nospital of other covered facility 8 1 Outpatient nospital of other covered facility Outpatient services provided and billed by a hospital or other covered facility Nothing